haliphax/ktor-starter-project/README.md

-# ktor-starter-project
+# Ktor starter project

-A very basic [ktor] project with some convenient configuration and structure:
+A very basic [ktor] project with some convenient configuration and structure

+## Prerequisites

+You will need a JDK that matches the version used by the project.
+(The current version is `19`.)
+The project is primarily developed and tested against the [Temurin] JDK distribution from [Adoptium].

+## Features

 - HTTP server with separate plugins for authentication, routing, and serialization